 - Protection against oxidative damage induced by ferric-nitrilotriacetate in rat liver and kidney .

-- Protection against cytokine-induced inflammation and injury in rat lungs .
+- Protection against cytokine-induced lung inflammation and injury in rats .

-Through these in vivo studies, it was in particular shown that L-ergothioneine treatment, with respect to no treatment, resulted in decreasing lipid peroxidation and saving endogenous antioxidant defenses, such as vitamin E and glutathione.
+Through these in vivo studies, it was in particular shown that L-ergothioneine treatment, with respect to no treatment, resulted in decreasing lipid peroxidation, saving endogenous antioxidant defenses, such as vitamin E and glutathione, and protecting tissue against oxidative stress-induced injury.

-Despite numerous studies, the in vivo role of L-ergothioneine remains unknown today.
+While many studies continue to highlight protective effets of L-ergothioneine under experimental conditions involving oxidative stress, the exact role of L-ergothioneine remains unknown today.
 It has been suggested that L-ergothioneine may represent a new vitamin , but its essential role has not been discovered yet through deprivation or knockout in vivo studies, the resulting animals being phenotypically similar to control animals.
-Such an essential role might be only displayed under stress conditions and/or after a longer period of observation.
+Such an essential role might be only displayed after a longer period of observation and/or under stress conditions.

-Given its tissue absorption by a specific transporter and its in vivo protective effects, L-ergothioneine can at least be considered as a physiological antioxidant endowed with anti-inflammatory properties.
+Given its tissue absorption by a specific transporter, its in vivo protective effects, and the results of knockdown/knockout studies, L-ergothioneine can at least be considered as a physiological antioxidant endowed with anti-inflammatory properties.

 However, naming L-ergothioneine an "antioxidant" might be confusing if this property is only related to its ability to scavenge reactive oxygen/nitrogen species.
 Indeed, chemically speaking, L-ergothioneine is a weak reducing agent at physiological pH, due to the fact that its thione tautomeric form predominates at these pH .
 This accounts in particular for its stability towards oxygen in aqueous solution, which distinguishes it from other biological thiols such as glutathione and dihydrolipoic acid.

 In a biological context, another antioxidant mechanism may account for the protective effects of L-ergothioneine.
-It is related to the ability of L-ergothioneine to specifically interact with proteins, as it was shown in the case of its transporter.
+It is related to the ability of L-ergothioneine to specifically interact with proteins.
+It is implicit when considering its transporter, and it has recently been described for the first time in the case of a bacterial enzyme for which L-ergothioneine is used as co-factor .
 This putative mechanism remains to be investigated in regard to redox alterations of protein cysteine residues, such as disulfide formation, nitrosylation and metal coordination.
 It is now well established that these reversible chemical modifications play a key role in the redox signaling of cellular events and cell fate.
 So in that case, defining L-ergothioneine as a modulator of redox homeostasis would be more appropriate to describe its antioxidant mechanism of action.

-Tissue absorption of L-ergothioneine by a specific transporter implies a beneficial role of this unique micronutrient, which has also been shown to be not mutagenic, nor genotoxic [137,138], and well tolerated in investigations of various health indications [139-141].
-A better understanding of its role requires more studies and deserves further attention with regard to human health, in particular as micronutrient deficiencies may increase the risk of developing age-related disorders and diseases [142-144].
+Tissue absorption of L-ergothioneine by a specific transporter implies a beneficial role of this unique micronutrient.
+Furthermore, L-ergothioneine has been shown to be not mutagenic, nor genotoxic [150,151], and without an adverse effect on a broad range of reproductive parameters .
+Its good tolerance was also exemplified in investigating various health indications [153-155].
+A better understanding of its role requires more studies and deserves further attention with regard to human health, in particular as micronutrient deficiencies may increase the risk of developing age-related disorders and diseases [156-158].
 Their development is correlated with a mild pro-inflammatory state in which oxidative stress, i.e. disruption of redox signaling and control , plays a major role.

 This has led Tetrahedron to develop a novel industrial process (WO2011042480), using a biomimetic and sustainable approach , to make L-ergothioneine available and to supply it in bulk quantities.
 Tetrahedron supplies L-ergothioneine for Research and can propose a GMP quality product whose characterization and safety have been assessed according to regulatory requirements for its use as a nutritional ingredient in humans.